kippchicago/Data_Analysis/MAP/Code/R/MAP_Graphics_Examples_Main_Office.md

 ========================================================
 This file is the literate programming source for a script that pulls our data from our Data Analysis `MySQL` database.
 I'll add references to how we get data into the database, as needed.
 Nevertheless, this document focuses on the process of how we pull data from the DB and analyse it in [`R`](www.r-project.org)

-We need to clean and load out Fall 2012 comprehensive data file (CDF), which we get from [NWEA](http://www.nwea.org)'s reporting website.
-The CDF is 4 files that contain the students' MAP examination results, student specific information, and classroom data.
+There are three aims of this document
+  1. To show how I connect `R` to a `MySQL' database and use a `SQL` query to populate a dataframe with the data I want.
+  2. Provide some exmaples of data manipulation and building graphics leveraging `ggplot2`.
+  3. Emphasize how writing functions can save you so much time (both in producing analyses and in debugging code).
+  4. Encourage [literate probramming](http://en.wikipedia.org/wiki/Literate_programming) practices (which are dead simple in [RStudio](http://www.rstudio.org)).
+  5. Inspire the adoption of `R` throughout the KIPP Network.

+___

 ## Prelims

-I start by setting some global parameters for my R markdown file (i.e, this file) by then by setting the present working directory and loading the libraries used in the data analysis.
+I start by setting some global parameters for my R markdown file (i.e, this file), then updating the present working directory and loading the packaged used in the data analysis.

 ```r